djaodjin/djaodjin-signup/README.md

 Release Notes
 =============

-0.7.1

-  * fixes language shown in profile page
-  * clears contact fields instead of deleting record
+0.7.2

+  * enables UserDetailSerializer to be used in get_user_serializer

 [previous release notes](changelog)